 X

-116 | Q&A – How does Guarantor Loan actually works, Fixing a Joint Venture, Investing in WA and more
+116 | Q&A – How Guarantor Loans Actually Work, Fixing a Joint Venture, Investing in WA and More

-• Question on Guarantor Loan from Kate:
+• Question on Guarantor Loans from Kate:

-My partner and I earn a combined gross income of roughly $130,000 annually.
-We have a small amount of savings – about $5000 (remember we’re getting married).
-But really nowhere near the amount needed for a deposit on our first home.
 Listening to your episode about guarantors got me thinking.
 Is it possible to borrow the full amount for an invest-grade property in Newcastle?
 Do banks really loan 105% with interest only repayments so that we can continue putting money into an offset account?
 Or are we better to wait and rent and continue saving?

 My parents have been lucky enough to own a home in Sydney that has enjoyed the crazy house price growth.
 Their home would be worth at least $1.5 million at the moment.
 How long would my parents need to be guarantors – would it be until we had saved 20% of the loan?
 Perhaps in our offset account?
 Or would it be until the full amount was paid down?